See the Catawba County United Way's Impact in action. Check out the videos below.

 Michael McPherson, with the Aids Leadership Foothills Area Alliance (ALFA) talks about how the agency works to be more than a service, how it focuses on being a source of comfort.

-2019 February - Sharing Hope and Apples, American Red Cross
+2019 Virtual Tour - Sharing Hope and Apples, American Red Cross

 Scott Loudermelt with the Blue Ridge Piedmont Chapter of the American Red Cross shares a story of how local volunteers make a difference in the lives of disaster victims.